serverscom/terraform-provider-serverscom/docs/topics/resources.rst

 Resources
 *********

-List of resource
+List of resources

-Known Resources
+Available Resources
 ===============

-The following is a list of documents for each supported resource:
+The following list contains a description of the resources:

 .. toctree::
    :titlesonly: